MarkusOttela/ot-harjoitustyo/Documentation/04 - Testing.md

 * Code quality inspection

 * 0 warnings from tests module
-* All disabled inspections are expalined in the source code
+* All disabled inspections are explained in the source code
 * 0 warnings from src module outside UI, where only warnings about cyclomatic complexity, namely
   * `too-many-statements`
   * `too-many-branches`